 Hosted by Arada Cinema

-Due to the huge investment film making requires and the socio-political instability of Ethiopian for a long period of time film production, Ethiopia’s film industry is in the beginning stage.
+Due to the huge investment film making requires and the socio-political instability of Ethiopian for long period of time film production, Ethiopia’s film industry is in the beginning stage.
 However, the industry has shown promising progress in the last ten years.
-Nowadays, over a hundred films are produced annually following the country’s recent economic growth.
+Nowadays, over hundred films are produced annually following the country’s recent economic growth.

 Ethiopian movie features are powerful and have captivated audiences in Africa’s film industry.
 Ethiopian movies have swiped away awards and earned the nomination for many categories.
-Plenty of new generation filmmakers in Ethiopia have contributed to the industry’s success and meet the standards.
+Plenty of new generation filmmakers in Ethiopia contribute to the industry’s success and meet the standards.
 The gorgeous artists have become the eye candy among international viewers.